mariuscaptari/chatapp/README.md

 ## Multi-tier architecture tech stack

-To develop our chat application, we have choosen the following technologies:
+To develop our chat application, we have choosen the following technologies for each tier:

 ### Frontend